Classical Education Curriculum

 Third, we actively focus on developing the whole person—heart, mind, body, and soul.
 As a result, students are equipped with the tools to be self-disciplined and intellectually competent, with strong moral character and civic responsibility.

 READ MORE: Why is Classical education necessary today?

 We invite you to download our CLASSICAL Curriculum Sheets, which you will find below.
 This will give you a very good feel for the CLASSICAL curriculum from grades K-12.
-(We are opening in Fall 2022 with grades K-6 and will be adding a grade each year until K-12 are served.)
+(We currently serve grades K-6 and will be adding a grade each year until K-12 are served.)

 K-8 Curriculum Highlights